gustavocodigo/DiscordMessagesReader/README.md

 if you add an request of about 1000ms delay it will be safe.

-# SelfBots goes agains discord rules so use it at your own risk.
+# SelfBots goes against discord TOS so use it at your own risk.